firebitsbr/fraud-detection-neuromorphic/docs/DOCKER_DEPLOYMENT_UBUNTU.md

 # Clean build cache
 docker builder prune -a -f

-# Rebuild with no cache
+# Rebuild with in the cache
 docker build --no-cache -t fraud-detection-api:ubuntu24.04 .
 ```